Get help and support

 There may be circumstances where you might need to be detained in hospital under the Mental Health Act.
 This is sometimes called 'being sectioned.'

 Rethink Mental Illness provides more information on going into hospital.

-The following local organisations provide support with a variety of mental health conditions:
+The following organisations provide support with a variety of mental health conditions:

-- NHS Moodzone offers tools to help with stress, anxiety, depression
+- NHS Mental Health offers information and support to help with stress, anxiety, depression

 - NHS Get help from a mental health charity provide a list of mental health charities